This however is another sunny view of the Cotswolds back in England during the Summer

 Ok, don't ask me how this lane got it's name, there's a pond at the end just around the corner, so does it mean Pond's End? who knows, maybe someone?
 I lived in this village for about 25 years and don't know why half the road names where called the way they were!
 It's in Sibford Gower, many of you already know that I know, right on the northern tip of Oxfordshire kind of to the east of the area officially called 'Cotswold' but perhaps not as busy.
 A beautiful place and I miss it often.

-Morning Sun on Bond's End Lane Oil, 5.5 x 7.5 inches,
+Morning Sun on Bond's End Lane Oil, 5.5 x 7.5 inches, click image to see larger SOLD |

 26 March 2012